 cmd directory and the core model for the application is inside

-core directory2.
+core directory (IDD).
 There are rooms for improvement in the code but the goal was to put forward a demonstration on how these ideas could be put into practice.
 It can be found in this repository.
-Original post can be found here.
+The original post can be found here.